tlswg/tls13-spec/draft-ietf-tls-tls13.md

-> The server will send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms and the client's KeyShareOffer extension was acceptable.
+> The server will send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms and the client's KeyShare extension was acceptable.
 If the client proposed groups are not acceptable by the server, it will respond with a "handshake_failure" fatal alert.

 Structure of this message: